suhasHere/moq-drafts/moq-loc/draft-mzanaty-moq-loc.md

 ~~~

-### Simulcast video tracks - 3 qualties
+### Simulcast video tracks - 3 qualities

 This example shows catalog for the media sender, Alice, capable
 of sending 3 video tracks for high definition, low definition and
 medium definition qualities in time-aligned relation.